outbe/outbe-l2-contracts/docs/adrs/0004-consumption-record-amendment.md

 - Support efficient batching via multicall with bounded batch size
 - Remain upgradeable via UUPS with strict owner gating

-## Non-Goals

-- On-chain computation or verification of the amendment hash preimage
-- NFT transfer semantics
-- ZK verification

 # Decision

-We implement an L2 registry contract using Solidity with a UUPS upgradeable proxy pattern.
+We implement smart contract using Solidity with a UUPS upgradeable proxy pattern.
 Active CRAs submit amendments identified by a bytes32 hash and accompanied by optional metadata.
 The registry exposes querying by crAmendmentHash and by owner.
 Batched submissions are performed using a controlled multicall entrypoint.